 Once the severity and nature of your head injury has been diagnosed, you will be given appropriate treatment.
-A severe head injury must always be treated in hospital.
-This is to minimise the risk of complications.
+A severe head injury must always be treated in hospital to minimise the risk of complications.

-Once you are stable, further treatment will be arranged, as necessary, including any tests that you need to help determine the severity of your injury.
-See Diagnosing severe head injury for more information about the tests you may have.
+Once you are stable, further treatment will be arranged, as necessary, including any tests you need to help determine the severity of your injury.
+Read more about diagnosing a severe head injury for more information about tests you may have.

-If you need to stay in hospital for observation, the doctors and nurses who are treating you will check:
+If you need to stay in hospital for observation, doctors and nurses treating you will check:

 - your Glasgow Coma Scale (GCS) score (a scale of 3 to 15 that assesses the extent of damage to your brain)

-- the size of your pupils (the black circles in the middle of each eye) and whether they react to light
+- the size of your pupils (the black circles in the middle of each eye) and how well they react to light

 - how well you can move your arms and legs